 A refusal to take a chemical test, such as a breathalyzer is also very significant, with a CDL holder facing a minimum eighteen month revocation of the commercial driver’s license on a first refusal (a non commercial driver who is found to have refused is sentenced to a one year revocation), along with a $550.00 civil penalty (the penalty is $500.00 for a non-commercial driver).
 If the commercial vehicle is transporting hazardous materials, a refusal proven at the administrative hearing leads to a 3 year revocation of the commercial driver’s license!

 On a second refusal, CDL holders are facing what is known as a “permanent revocation” of their commercial driver’s license, (which in actuality means at least ten years before even the possibility of reinstatement, assuming eligibility based on no other offenses in that time) and a third refusal or other alcohol related offense including a DWI, Aggravated DWI or leaving the scene of property damage or personal injury accident, will result in a true “permanent revocation” of the commercial driver’s license.

 At the Law Office Of Mark A. Siesel, we have the requisite experience and background to provide our clients with aggressive and knowledgeable representation in fighting the charges against them, which threaten their livelihoods and their financial stability.
 Our goal is to obtain the best possible outcome under the circumstances, by way of fighting the charges at trial or resolution of the charges without litigation, to reduce as much as possible the impact of any criminal charges, license suspensions, and fines.
-Contact us today for a free initial consultation to discuss your rights and the charges against you.
+Contact us today for an initial consultation to discuss your rights and the charges against you.